MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-moving-scope.md

 - AppSource apps are required to use affixes for their object names, while DEV extensions do not have any affix usage requirements.
 You might then have to rename all the objects in your extension to use affixes.
 For more information, see [Benefits and Guidelines for using a Prefix or Suffix](../compliance/apptest-prefix-suffix.md)

-- You can here the full list of requirements for AppSource apps:
+- You can find the full list of requirements for AppSource apps here:
   - [Technical Validation Checklist](devenv-checklist-submission.md)
   - [Marketing Validation Checklist](readiness/readiness-checklist-marketing.md)